collegeman/php-tent-server/README.md

 # php-tent-server

-A server implementation of the Tent.io protocol, deployable as a [Slim](http://www.slimframework.com/)-based server, or running inside a [Multisite WordPress](http://wordpress.org) install.
+A multi-user server implementation of the Tent.io protocol, deployable as a [Slim](http://www.slimframework.com/)-based server, or running inside a [Multisite WordPress](http://wordpress.org) install.